Drawing Skills: the basis of creationDrawing materials on paper

 - water-soluble graphite stick.

-It is far easier and quicker to pay for a product or service on a website with PayPal or credit cards.
+It is far easier and quicker to pay for a product or service on a website with a credit card / Debit card.

-CAW has set up a simple form below to allow you to book your workshop and pay immediately.
+CAW has set up a simple form below to allow you to book your Workshop, Art Group or Tutored Class and pay immediately.
 You will receive an email confirming your booking and payment.

 - Go to the form and select the appropriate Fee.

 - The Total should reflect your selection

 - Complete your card details and then click SUBMIT.